Cross-Dataset Linkage of Brain MRI using Image Similarity Measures: Abstract

 \section{Abstract}

-Head Magnetic Resonance Imaging (MRI) is routinely collected and shared for research under strict regulatory frameworks.
-These frameworks require removing potential identifiers before sharing.
-But, even after skull stripping, the brain parenchyma contains unique signatures that can match other MRIs from the same participants across databases, posing a privacy risk if additional data features are available.
-Current regulatory frameworks often mandate evaluating such risks based on the assessment of a certain level of reasonableness.
-Prior studies have already suggested that a brain MRI could enable participant linkage, but they have relied on training-based or computationally intensive methods.
+Head magnetic resonance imaging (MRI) data are routinely collected and shared for research under strict regulatory frameworks that require the removal of direct identifiers prior to data release.
+However, even after skull stripping, brain parenchyma may retain participant-specific features that enable linkage of scans acquired from the same individual across datasets, posing a potential privacy risk when combined with auxiliary information.
+Current regulatory approaches typically assess such risks using qualitative notions of reasonableness.
+Although prior work has suggested that brain MRI can support subject linkage, existing demonstrations have relied on training-based or computationally intensive methods.

-Here, we demonstrate that linking an individual's skull-stripped T1-weighted MRI, which may lead to re-identification if other identifiers are available, is possible using standard preprocessing followed by image similarity computation.
-Nearly perfect linkage accuracy was achieved in matching data samples across various time intervals, scanner types, spatial resolutions, and acquisition protocols, despite potential cognitive decline, simulating MRI matching across databases.
-These results aim to contribute meaningfully to the development of thoughtful, forward-looking policies in medical data sharing.
+Here, we show that reliable linkage of skull-stripped T1-weighted brain MRI is possible using standard preprocessing pipelines followed by direct image similarity computations.
+Using this simple approach, we achieve near-perfect matching accuracy across datasets acquired at different time points, with varying scanner types, spatial resolutions, and acquisition protocols, and even in the presence of cognitive decline.
+These experiments simulate realistic scenarios of cross-database matching in large-scale neuroimaging repositories.
+Our findings highlight a previously underappreciated re-identification risk in shared brain MRI data and provide empirical evidence relevant to the development of informed, forward-looking data-sharing policies in neuroimaging research.

 Keywords: Record Linkage, Pseudonymization, Similarity Measures, Harmonization